Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

 In Fig.~\ref{fig:polariton_disp}, we plot the dispersion relation of the polariton momentum for 529 modes in the singly-excited subspace, on a 2D Cartesian grid in $\bf q$ for an ideal Fabry-Perot cavity.
 The bands are color-coded by their photonic character.
 Compared to the bare exciton dispersion in Fig.~\ref{fig:exciton_disp}, one can clearly observe how excitonic bands hybridize with the quasi-continuum of cavity modes, resulting in multiple avoided crossings and strongly renormalized effective masses in the polariton branches.
 As seen in the inset, even for bands that are seemingly unaffected, the strong coupling to many photonic modes, greatly modifies the polariton group velocity, making this a promising platform for investigating polariton transport.
 (See SM Sect.~III for details on matrix element calculation)

-We now add in the phononic degrees of freedom to form exciton polaron-polaritons.
+We now add in the phononic DOFs to form exciton polaron-polaritons.
 The total polaron-polariton Hamiltonian for this model two-electron system can be written as

-where $\hat{b}_{\bf k}^\dagger/\hat{b}_{\bf k}$ are the creation/annihilation operators for the phonon mode with wavevector, $k$, and $\hat{H}_\mathrm{pn} = \sum_{\bf k} \omega_{\bf k} (\hat{b}_{\bf k}^\dagger\hat{b}_{\bf k} + 1/2)$ is the phonon Hamiltonian (under the harmonic mode approximation).
+where $\hat{b}_{\bf k}^\dagger/\hat{b}_{\bf k}$ are the creation/annihilation operators for the phonon mode with wavevector ${\bf k}$, and $\hat{H}_\mathrm{pn} = \sum_{\bf k} \omega_{\bf k} (\hat{b}_{\bf k}^\dagger\hat{b}_{\bf k} + 1/2)$ is the phonon Hamiltonian (under the harmonic mode approximation).
 We define the phonon-fermion coupling strength as $\gamma_{\bf k}$, such that both fermions couple identically to each $k$ phonon mode.

-As with the photonic interaction terms, this Fr\"ohlich-type coupling ruins translational symmetry due to the exchange of momentum between the electronic and photonic degrees of freedom.
+As with the photonic interaction terms, this Fr\"ohlich-type coupling ruins translational symmetry due to the exchange of momentum between the electronic and photonic DOFs.
 We then follow a similar process to try to regain Bloch's theorem.
 We begin by expressing the phonon-electron interaction term (second term in Eq.~\ref{eq:polaron_polariton_start}) in the CoM/relative framework as

 Once again, through this change of basis, we can now define a unitary operator to remove all of the $e^{i {\bf k} \cdot \hat{\bf X}}$ terms, restoring translational invariance for the CoM coordinate.
 As with the photonic DOF, the phononic unitary boost operator can be defined as $ \hat{U}_\mathrm{pn} = \sum_{\bf k} e^{- i {\bf k} \cdot \hat{\bf X} \hat{b}_{\bf k}^\dagger \hat{b}_{\bf k}}$, where $\hat{U}_\mathrm{pn}^\dagger \hat{b}_{\bf k} e^{i {\bf k} \cdot \hat{\bf X}} \hat{U}_\mathrm{pn} = \hat{b}_{\bf k}$ and $\hat{U}_\mathrm{pn}^\dagger \hat{\bf P} \hat{U}_\mathrm{pn} = \hat{\bf P} - \sum_{\bf k} {\bf k} \hat{b}_{\bf k}^\dagger \hat{b}_{\bf k}$.
 As such, the transformed phononic interaction Hamiltonian gets transformed to